xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:38:52] We don't like, it's all abstracted now.
 And things like Lens for all of the social interactions and social graphs and profiles [00:39:00] and just being able to start and focus on the things that you're interested in.
 Awesome.
 DMs, encryption, like all the nasty bits about how all that works.
 Abstracted.
 Cool.

 [00:40:03] Matt Galligan - XMTP: Sure.
 Thank you.
 All right.
 Let's let's bring it bring it back around.
 I know that at least wanted to to talk a little bit about some of the newer stuff.
-I. Tap on one other thing for XMTP, which is some of the stuff that I sawover the weekend.
+I. Tap on one other thing for XMTP, which is some of the stuff that I saw over the weekend.

 [00:40:18] And then.
 Tap it over to Elise.
 But there's one thing about XMTP that is that I love, which is that this payload, these messages are extensible.
 That, at the outside it's all encrypted.
 And nobody knows what's in there.
 But once you open up these messages they can contain any sort of payload.